bensonchoyintuitas/intuitas_knowledgebase/docs/level_2.md

 **EDW (base) Marts**

-The term *base* or *edw* is used to distinguish these marts from the product/requirement-specific marts found in the Gold layer.
+The term *base* or *edw* is used to distinguish these marts from the product/requirement-specific marts found in the Infomart (Gold) zone.
 Base marts are designed for broad usability across multiple downstream use cases—for example, a conformed customer dimension.

 Marts here are source-agnostic and concept/entity-centric, however source-centric decompositions of these may exist if required by the business.